 DVAN@SFSU

-We believe that increasing the visibility of Vietnamese and other Southeast Asian diasporic writers and poets in American culture helps foster greater respect and understanding for these communities.
-In doing so, we create collaborative projects and activities where students are empowered to explore and deepen their understanding of history, identity, and community.
+By increasing the visibility of Vietnamese and other Southeast Asian diasporic writers and poets in American culture, we hope to foster greater understanding, recognition, and respect for these communities.

-DVAN@SFSU is supported by the Kieu Chinh Endowment at San Francisco State University, the Diasporic Vietnamese Artists Network (DVAN), as well as sponsors and individual donors.
+DVAN@SFSU is supported by the Kieu Chinh Endowment at San Francisco State University.

 Projects